This is the multi-page printable view of this section. Click here to print.

 If you would like to include the reference when studying passages or to review verses by topic, activate the corresponding setting in “Account”.

-4 - Grouping with Labels
+4 - Grouping and Filtering by Labels

 Create or Edit a Label

 Select “Edit labels” from the main menu on the left in order to create, edit, or delete a label.
 Recently deleted labels can be restored online from the waste bin.

 Attach Labels to Verses